DCS-training/IntroToTextAnalysis/README.md

 Open Google Colab: [https://colab.research.google.com](https://colab.research.google.com) If you are not already logged you will be prompted to log-in via gmail

-#### Upload the Notebook to Noteable
+#### Upload the Notebook to Google Colab
-1. Go on the GitHub header and copy paste the link to the notebook you want to use and press enter
+1. Go on the GitHub header and copy paste [this link](https://github.com/DCS-training/IntroToTextAnalysis/blob/main/intro_text_analysis_2023_googleColab.ipynb) to the notebook you want to use and press enter

 ### 4. Using the Notebook
 The Notebook contains paragraphs of explanatory text interspersed with grey cells containg code blocks.
 To run a code block and see the result: